-The Audit Committee is comprised of five members, excluding the Chair of the Corporation and the Accounting Officer, and includes an independent co-opted member, who is not a member of the Corporation.
+The Audit Committee is comprised of five members, excluding the Chair of the Corporation and the Accounting Officer.
 The Committee operates in accordance with written terms of reference approved by the Corporation.

-The Audit Committee meets three times a year and provides a forum for reporting by the College's internal reporting accountants and financial statements auditors, who have access to the committee for independent discussion, without the presence of College management.
+The Audit Committee meets three times a year and provides a forum for reporting by the College's internal auditors, reporting accountants and financial statements auditors, who have access to the committee for independent discussion, without the presence of College management.
 The committee also receives and considers reports from the ESFA, and the Office for Students, as they affect the College's business.